 Prequalifying contractors and vendors is incredibly important

-Before hiring anyone, or before taking on a job, it’s important to have a good idea of the character and capacity on the other side of your contract.
-For many contractors and project managers, the prequalification process is simple – they just work with the contractors and subs they’re comfortable and familiar with!
+Before hiring someone, or taking on a job, it’s important to have a good idea of the character and capacity on the other side of your contract.
+For many contractors and project managers, the prequalification process is simple: It’s all about who they know.
+They just work with the contractors and subs they’re comfortable and familiar with!
 The same is true for subs and suppliers.
-They’re more inclined to work with customers who treat them right.
+They’re more inclined to work with customers who have a history of treating them right.

 But what if the usual suspects aren’t available?
 Or, what if you’re trying to grow your business?
 How can you be sure that the companies you’re working with know what they’re doing and don’t stir up trouble?
 That’s where prequalification comes in.

 What do you Look for During the Prequalification Process?

 Prequalifying a contractor or supplier is all about gathering information.
 When sending a request for qualifications, you should have a checklist of the different characteristics you are looking for in a contractor, sub, or supplier.
 This list can include a number of different factors, but the big 3 are business information, financial stability, and safety record.